MinhazRahman/book-store-website/README.md

-# *Online Bookstore*
+# *The Online Bookstore*

-**Online Bookstore** is a Java web application that allows users to buy books online.Users of the system: visitors/browsers, registered customers, store clerks, store managers/super-users.
+**The Online Bookstore** is a Java web application that allows users to buy books online.Users of the system: visitors/browsers, registered customers, store clerks, store managers/super-users.

 ## Main features of the system